 One of our favourite Singaporean beaches is Palawan Beach.
 This serene stretch combines a natural setting with ample facilities, without being overly busy.
 One of the best things about Palawan Beach is that there’s a kids’ club, so you can enjoy some uninterrupted seafront snoozing without worrying what the little ones are up to.

 Cua Dai Beach, Vietnam

-One of the best ways to reach Cua Dai beach from Hoi An is to rent a bike and pedal the spectacular coastal path, or else climb aboard a traditional tuk tuk for the taxi ride of a lifetime.
+One of the best ways to reach Cua Dai beach from Hoi An is to rent a bike and pedal the spectacular coastal path, or else climb aboard a traditional tuk-tuk for the taxi ride of a lifetime.
 Once there, lay your towel on the soft white sand and watch the surf break against the Cham Islands, located just offshore.
-There are a couple of bars by the sand for when you feel a thirst, and we’re struggling to think of a better place to enjoy your favourite cocktail.
+There are a couple of bars by the sand for when you feel thirsty, and we’re struggling to think of a better place to enjoy your favourite cocktail.